iPeer Instructor Guide

 Develop your student peer assessment criteria

-iPeer offers three types of evaluations to consider as you develop your criteria:
+Consider the three iPeer evaluation types as you develop your evaluation criteria:

-• Simple Evaluation: Students evaluate group members by distributing a set number of points (e.g., 100) among the members.
-This approach offers a very simple evaluation that will provide you with a high-level idea of the group dynamics.
+• Simple Evaluation: Students evaluate group members by distributing a set number of points (e.g., 100) among their team members.
+This approach offers a basic evaluation that provides you with a general idea of the group dynamics.

-• Rubrics Evaluation: Students evaluate group members based on criteria that you set, similar to a multiple-choice questionnaire.
-This approach will provide more specific and detailed information about each group member, depending on the questions you ask.
+• Rubrics Evaluation: Students evaluate group members based on criteria you set, similar to a multiple-choice questionnaire.
+This approach provides more specific and detailed information about each group member, depending on the questions you ask.

 • Mixed Evaluation: Students evaluate group members using a combination of short-answer and rubric-style questions.
-This approach gives the highest degree of customization and therefore is suitable for evaluations that require more nuance and open response.
+This approach offers the highest degree of customization and is suitable for evaluations that require more nuanced and open-ended responses.

 Tips

-• Always encourage students to justify their evaluations and provide constructive feedback as part of the process, regardless of which approach you choose.
+• Encourage students to justify their evaluations of each group member.
+Regardless of the evaluation type you choose, ask them to provide constructive feedback as part of the process.

-• You can involve students in criteria creation, so they have a better understanding of what is expected as a contributing group member.
-For example, at the beginning of a group project, share the rubrics you are considering with students and invite their constructive feedback on how these might be changed.
+• You can involve students in developing evaluation criteria, to help them better understand what is expected as a contributing group member.
+For example, at the beginning of a group project, share the proposed rubrics with your students and invite them to give constructive feedback on possible adjustments.

 Decide on the timing of your student peer assessments

-If you plan to use student peer assessments formatively in the course—meaning that results will be shared with you and with the students—it's best to have multiple evaluations during the group assignment.
-You could consider doing them at the midway point and at the end.
-That timing will let students know how they are doing and give them a chance to improve based on the peer feedback received.
+If you plan to use student peer assessments formatively in the course—meaning that results will be shared with you and your students but will not count towards student grades—it is best to conduct multiple peer assessments during the group assignment.
+One timeline you could consider is having two peer assessments: one at the midway point and one at the end.
+The midway peer assessment will let students know how they are doing and give them a chance to improve before the final peer assessment.

 Tips

-• In iPeer, you can release the peer grades, the peer feedback, or both to students.
-Any approach will let students check how their group members evaluated their contributions.
+• You can release the peer grades and/or peer feedback to students in iPeer.
+With either approach, students can check how their group members evaluated their contributions.

-• If you decide to release the feedback, you can review what students submitted first.
-Reviewing allows you to hold back any disrespectful or unhelpful comments, if you choose.
+• If you would like to release peer feedback, we encourage you to review the feedback before releasing it to students.
+Reviewing allows you to omit any disrespectful or unhelpful comments, if you choose.

 Choose how outcomes will influence grades

-If the student peer assessments will influence grades, you should communicate to students in the beginning how exactly the peer evaluations will be used, so students are not caught off guard.
+If student peer assessments will influence grades in your course, you should communicate to students how peer evaluations will be used at the beginning of the course, so they are not caught off guard.

-If you decide to use the evaluations for grading, ask yourself the following:
+If you decide to use student peer assessments for grading, consider the following:

-• Will you assign points for completing the evaluations?
+• Will you assign additional points for completing the peer assessments?
 This strategy can help increase response rates.

-• Will you use the evaluations as a reference for the final grades, or use them to impact the grades directly?
-If using it directly, what grading calculation will best fit for your course?
-Typically, evaluations count for a small percentage (e.g., 5-25%) of a group assignment 1, with you assigning the rest.
+• Will you use the peer assessments as a reference to assign final grades, or use them to impact the grades directly?
+If used directly, what grading calculation will best suit your course?
+Typically, peer assessments count for a small percentage (e.g., 5-25%) of a group assignment 1, with you assigning the rest of the points.

-• Will students' self-evaluations count toward the grades?
-Generally, self-evaluations are not the most accurate and are best left out of the calculation.
+• Will students' self-evaluations count towards grades?
+Self-evaluations can be inaccurate and may best be left out of the calculation.

 How do I use iPeer?

-To use iPeer, you will first set up an iPeer course, student groups, and an evaluation.
+To use iPeer, you will first need to request an iPeer account from us.
+Once your account is created, you will need to set up an iPeer course, the student group sets, and an evaluation event.
 Then you can collect, view, and (optionally) share the evaluation results.

-Click any bar below for instructions and tips for using iPeer.
+Click any accordion bar below for instructions and tips for using iPeer.

 Request an iPeer account